Configuring RDS Licensing Mode and License Server

 - Specify the license server:

-- Double-click the "Use the specified Remote Desktop license servers" policy.
+- Double-click the policy "Use the specified Remote Desktop license servers".

 - Select Enabled.

 - In the "License servers to use" box, enter the name or IP address of your license server.
-If you have multiple servers, separate them with a comma.
+(Separate multiple servers with a comma).

 - Click OK.

-- To apply the changes immediately, open a Command Prompt as an administrator and run the command: gpupdate /force
+- To apply the changes immediately, open a Command Prompt as an administrator and run:

 Method 3: Using PowerShell